Juba-Foundation/hikma-health-backend/README.md

 In terminal,

 ```
+sudo su - postgres
 psql
-create user hikma_dev login password [password]; //use UUID and record this
+create user hikma_dev login password 'password'; //use UUID and record this
 \q

+// Create a database with its owner
 Createdb hikma_dev -O hikma_dev

+/////////
+CREATE USER hikma_dev WITH PASSWORD 'password'; // use UUID and record this
+CREATE DATABASE dbname OWNER rolename;
 ```